What is Science of rockets?

 To learn more about the HAILI Rocket STEM Program and how to join the waiting list, click on the link below to download an information booklet.

 Backed by one of the world's leading innovation companies

 “We are proud to support PFi and the Queensland Government on their outstanding STEM education efforts for Australian youth,” said Chris Deeble, chief executive Northrop Grumman Australia.
 “Northrop Grumman is deeply committed to engaging, exciting and inspiring the next generation of science, technology, engineering and mathematics workforce through STEM education initiatives, such as the Science of Rockets program.”

 Connecting students with industry

-To learn about how companies can become involved in the Science of Rockets Program, click on the link below to download the ‘Industry Sponsorship’ information booklet.
+To learn about how companies can become involved in the Science of Rockets platform and its programs, click on the link below to download the ‘Industry Sponsorship’ information booklet.